postsharp/postsharp-emails/README.md

-This is a list of email chains used by PostSharp Technologies.
+Here is a list of email chains utilized by PostSharp Technologies.